An Introduction to Chris and Liquid Web

 Now that tools like Shopify and WooCommerce are available, it has never been easier to tap into this world of abundance.
 The sky is the limit, and the effort and resources required to get started are lower than they’ve ever been.

 While that is certainly still an option, most people are choosing to outsource inventory management and fulfillment by using alternative models like dropshipping or fulfillment by Amazon (FBA).
-We talk about the merits of each option so that you can make an informed decision about which one is right for you.
+We talk about the merits of each ecommerce business model so that you can make an informed decision about which one is right for you.

 You Can Build Your First Store From Scratch TODAY

 As we mentioned before, the barrier to entry has never been lower.
 You can start your first ecommerce store today with just a few hours and a few dollars.

 Modern ecommerce platforms usually have pre-built themes and drag-and-drop interfaces that make designing your store a breeze.
 From there, you can pull your first products from pre-existing inventories and start promoting the first version of your storefront the same day.

 Whether you’re worried about start-up costs, time requirements, not having a large audience, or lacking the business acumen to run a digital business, we’re here to help you work through each concern.

 You Don’t Have to Have It All Figured Out From the Start

 A lot of aspiring store builders fail to take action because they are overwhelmed by the assumed requirements for starting an ecommerce shop.
 It’s important to note that you don’t have to launch with a robust offering on Day 1.